 The Night Shift by Alex Finlay was the other book I was considering as the best book I read in 2023.
 The Night Shift opens with a crime that occurred in 1999 at a Blockbuster.
 Years later, another murder happens at a local business, and some think the crimes are linked together.
 This book tells the perspective of an FBI agent, a woman who survived the Blockbuster massacre, and the brother of the suspect from the Blockbuster killing.

 As I was reading The Night Shift, I felt like I was reading an episode of Criminal Minds.
-Keller is the FBI agent and I LOVED her.
-She’s eight months pregnant with twins along with being successful in her career.
+Keller is the FBI agent, and I LOVED her.
+She’s eight months pregnant with twins, along with being successful in her career.
 I would read a whole series of Keller investigating crimes.
 In my head, I pictured JJ from Criminal Minds (played by A.J.
 Cook) whenever I read the story from Keller’s perspective.
 I loved the other characters and how everything came together when it was revealed who committed these crimes.
 I did predict who the final killer was, but there were a few other shocking moments that threw me for a loop.

 Favorite Cover of a Book You Read in 2023?

 I think whoever illustrates Sarah Penner’s books needs a raise.
-I have read both The Lost Apothecary and The London Seance Society and both of the covers are stunning.
+I have read both The Lost Apothecary and The London Seance Society, and both of the covers are stunning.

 Book You Read in 2023 That You Read Solely Based on a Recommendation From Someone Else?

 If there is one book series (besides Fourth Wing by Rebecca Yarros) that has a strong fan base, it’s Sarah J. Maas’s books.
-I felt like I was missing something by not reading her books, so I figured why not test the waters by reading A Court of Thorns and Roses.
-I had no expectations when it came to this series and I did like the first book.
-I liked the world that Sarah J. Maas built along with the fae not being able to remove their masks.
-It’s funny, once I finished the book, I read online that this book was a Beauty and the Beast retelling and my brain did not put that together while reading the book.
+I felt like I was missing something by not reading her books, so I figured, why not test the waters by reading A Court of Thorns and Roses?
+I had no expectations when it came to this series, and I did like the first book.
+I liked the world that Sarah J. Maas built, along with the fae not being able to remove their masks.
+It’s funny, once I finished the book, I read online that this book was a Beauty and the Beast retelling, and my brain did not put that together while reading the book.

-I do plan on continuing this series as I think the story and the world that Sarah J. Maas has built are intriguing to me.
+I plan on continuing this series as I think the story and the world that Sarah J. Maas has built are intriguing to me.
 Apparently, some of the characters evolve into different people (Tamlin becomes the villain and Rhys is someone Feyre falls in love with, ummmmm what??????) and I want to see how that goes.

 Book that was the Most Fun to Read?

 Legends & Lattes by Travis Baldree is such a cute book.
 It’s basically if a Dungeons & Dragons campaign had a coffee shop and the players had to run the coffee shop, that’s what this book is about.
-This was such a soothing read and I like how there are more low-stakes Fantasy books out there to read.
+This was such a soothing read, and I like how there are more low-stakes fantasy books out there to read.

 Favorite Post I Wrote in 2023

 My Europe Comics Haul was easily my favorite post I wrote in 2023.
 It was cool to visit some comic book stores overseas.
 I think my favorite store that I went to was Gosh!
 Comics in London.
 Gosh! had a big selection with a lot of local comics printed in the UK.
-They made for the best souvenirs from our trip.
+They made the best souvenirs from our trip.

-Favorite Bookish Related Photo I Took in 2023
+Favorite Bookish-Related Photo I Took in 2023

 This photo perfectly describes what it’s like to own a cat.
 Athena loves being in the background of my photos.